Bernard Williams: First marriage, London

-Williams and Catlin were married in London in July 1955 at St James's, Spanish Place, near Marylebone High Street, followed by a honeymoon in Lesbos, Greece.
+Bernard Williams and Shirley Catlin were married in London in July 1955 at St James's, Spanish Place, near Marylebone High Street, followed by a honeymoon in Lesbos, Greece.

 The couple moved into a very basic ground-floor apartment in London, on Clarendon Road, Notting Hill.
 Given how hard it was to find decent housing, they decided instead to share with Helge Rubinstein and her husband, the literary agent Hilary Rubinstein, who at the time was working for his uncle, Victor Gollancz.
-In 1955 the four of them bought a four-storey, seven-bedroom house in Phillimore Place, Kensington, for £6,800, a home they lived in together for 14 years.
+In 1955, the four of them bought a four-storey, seven-bedroom house in Phillimore Place, Kensington, for £6,800, a home they lived in together for 14 years.
 Williams described it as one of the happiest periods of his life.

 In 1958, Williams spent a term teaching at the University of Ghana in Legon.
 When he returned to England in 1959, he was appointed lecturer in philosophy at University College London.
 In 1961, after four miscarriages in four years, Shirley Williams gave birth to their daughter, Rebecca.

-Williams was a visiting professor at Princeton University in 1963, and was appointed Professor of Philosophy at Bedford College, London, in 1964.
+Williams was a visiting professor at Princeton University in 1963, and was appointed Professor of Philosophy at Bedford College, London, (now Royal Holloway, University of London) in 1964.
 His wife was elected to parliament that year as the Labour member for Hitchin in Hertfordshire.
 The Sunday Times described the couple two years later as "the New Left at its most able, most generous, and sometimes most eccentric."
 Andy Beckett wrote that they "entertained refugees from eastern Europe and politicians from Africa, and drank sherry in noteworthy quantities."
 Shirley Williams became a junior minister and, in 1971, Shadow Home Secretary.
 Several newspapers saw her as a future prime minister.
 She went on to co-found a new centrist party in 1981, the Social Democratic Party; Williams left the Labour Party to join the SDP, although he later returned to Labour.